kurono73/Tracker2Nuke/README.md

 - **Export Plane Track**
     Copies the 4 corner positions of the selected **Plane Track**.

->  **Note:**
+**Note:**
+ - Ensure that the footage starts on the same frame in both Nuke and Blender.
-When using object tracking with multiple objects, the export will copy data from the active object.
+ - If the clip contains multiple tracking objects, the markers from the active object will be copied.
-Blender's lens distortion correction is not applied to the coordinate transformation of 2D tracking data.
+ - Blender's lens distortion correction is not applied to the coordinate transformation of 2D tracking data.

 ---